cs4241-20a/final-project/proposal.md

 - Authentication with Passport:
   - GitHub Strategy
   - Local Strategy with passwords encrypted via bcrypt
-- Chat functionality dedicated to sending pictures of cheems
+- Chat functionality dedicated to sending pictures of cheems:
   - Users can choose from 30+ cheem images stored on the site
 - Leaderboard functionality for:
   - Top chatter